 Brian Levin, Esq.

-Director, Center for the Study of Hate & Extremism
+Founder, Center for the Study of Hate and Extremism

 California State University, San Bernardino

-Criminologist and civil rights attorney Brian Levin is a professor of criminal justice and director of the Center for the Study of Hate & Extremism at California State University, San Bernardino where he specializes in analysis of hate crime, terrorism and legal issues.
+Criminologist and civil rights attorney Brian Levin is the founder of the Center for the Study of Hate and Extremism and Professor Emeritus at California State University, San Bernardino, where he specialized in the analysis of hate crime, terrorism, and legal issues.
 Prof. Levin began his academic career as a professor at Stockton College in New Jersey in 1996.